 - A person who makes occasional small changes in their extremity position but cannot make frequent or significant changes independently or cannot walk very short distances is called immobile.

 Adequate nutrition and fluid intake are essential for healthy skin, hair, and nails.
-Eating well provides energy and nutrients needed for the growth and repair of body tissues.
+Eating well provides energy and nutrients needed to grow and repair body tissues.

 Protein intake is one of the most important macronutrients because it helps build strong muscles, bones, tendons, ligaments, cartilage, blood vessels, nerves, skin, and mucous membranes.